February 06, 2017

 The difference between interest only and principal and interest can be significant.
 For example, if you have a $400,000 loan over 30 years at 4.5%, the P&I payment would be $2,027 a month.
 But IO would only be $1,500 a month.

 Another factor in making the decision on whether to choose IO or P&I can be the interest rate - these days some lenders increase the rate if you want interest only.
-But our brokers consider this in depth, factoring in how it relates to your personal financial situation and goals.
+But our brokers consider this in depth, factoring in how it relates to your personal financial situation and goals when helping you select a loan.

 If you would like to talk about this in more detail, or if you'd like help in deciding which option suits your personal financial situation, then call Mortgage Choice in Kingsley today on 9309 4780!